-- Space allowing, you will sit every other seat, so that you are not next to another student - Your instructor may have specific instructions for their lecture hall seating arrangements - Your exam will happen in your regular classroom - arrive early if possible!
+- Space allowing, you will sit every other seat, so that you are not next to another student - Your instructor may have specific instructions for their lecture hall seating arrangements - Your exam will happen in your regular classroom arrive early if possible!

-Questions will be similar to those on the review worksheet

-- Exam questions are less "tricky" than the worksheet, but the types of questions are generally the same - You have more time and resources available to you when working on the worksheet, so the questions are meant to be more challenging
+- Questions will be similar to those on the review worksheet - Exam questions are less "tricky" than the worksheet, but the types of questions are generally the same - You have more time and resources available to you when working on the worksheet, so the questions are meant to be more challenging

 - Multiple Choice

 - True/False

 - Code evaluation

 - Given a few lines of code, what does it do?

 - Debugging

 - Find and fix errors in 10-20 lines of code

-- Fill in the blank

-- Complete a piece of partially-written code

 - Programming problems

-- -Given a problem, write code to solve it
+Given a problem, write code to solve it

 - Tips for programming problems:

 - Don't jump straight into coding

-- Read the question carefully
+- -Read the question carefully

 - Note the specific requirements and restrictions

 - -Plan out what your code needs to do